bioinfo-biols/Flow2Spatial/README.md

 ## Flow2Spatial reconstructs spatial proteomics through transfer learning

-Flow2Spatial is the computational part of POTTLE (parallel flow projection and transfer learning-based spatial proteomics framework).
+Flow2Spatial is the computational part of PLATO (parallel flow projection and transfer learning across omics data).

-It aims to reconstruct spatial proteomics from the values of parallel-flow projections in POTTLE.
+It aims to reconstruct spatial proteomics from the values of parallel-flow projections in PLATO.
 Leveraging transfer learning, Flow2Spatial can restore fine structure of protein spatial distribution in different tissue types.

 <p align="center">